-Who Forgoes Screening in Online Markets and When?
+Who Forgoes Screening in Online Markets and Why?
 Evidence from Airbnb

-Screening, a mechanism for alleviating information asymmetry, is considered a necessity for online peer to peer market platforms, but has also raised concerns of increased discriminatory or biased behaviors in the sharing economy.
-However, left unexamined is the recent phenomenon where providers of goods and services may voluntarily forgo screening, even though it increases the risks and costs associated with “lemons.”
-We examine when and who may choose to forgo screening, and the impact this may have on their performance outcomes.
-We answer these research questions on the Airbnb platform, which recently instituted an “Instant Book” feature that enables hosts to forgo the screening of guests seeking lodging.
-Utilizing a unique panel dataset of all the listings in New York City between August 2015 and February 2017, we employ propensity score matching combined with difference-in-difference analysis to examine switching and re-switching behaviors of hosts.
-Our study provides evidence of the economic benefits of forgoing screening from increased occupancy even as reviewer ratings decline, and shows these effects to be stronger for African American and female hosts.
-We discuss the strategic and social welfare implications of these findings, in the context of the current conversation regarding discrimination and bias in the sharing economy.
+Screening is considered a necessary mechanism for alleviating information asymmetry but has also raised concerns of increased discrimination in online peer-to-peer market platforms.
+Paradoxically, providers of goods and services may also voluntarily forgo screening, even though it increases the risks and costs associated with poor matches.
+We examine who may choose to forgo screening and why, and its impact on their performance outcomes.
+Our study’s empirical context is the Airbnb platform, wherein the “Instant Book” feature enables hosts to forgo the screening of guests.
+Utilizing a unique panel dataset of all listings in New York City during August 2015—February 2017, we first explore the antecedents of voluntarily switching to instant booking and then causally identify the impacts of switching.
+Our study provides evidence of the economic benefits of forgoing screening from increased occupancy even as reviewer ratings decline; these effects are stronger for Black and female hosts.
+We discuss the strategic and social welfare implications of these findings within the context of current conversations on discrimination and bias in the sharing economy.

-Keywords: Information Asymmetry, Online market mechanisms, Sharing Platforms, Screening, Discrimination, Empirical Analyses
+Keywords: Information Asymmetry, Online Market, Sharing Economy, Screening, Discrimination, Empirical Analyses

 Suggested Citation: Suggested Citation